hpware/hpware/README.md

 ### Hi there 👋
-- 📝 Working on tests.
-Not Active!
-- 🔭 I’m currently working on nothing :/
+- 🔭 I’m currently working on Site-V2
-- 💬 Ask me anything here hpware3@gmail.com or hpware3002@hwtw.cc
+- 💬 Ask me anything here hpware3@gmail.com
 - 📫 How to reach me: Look at Bio!
 - 😄 Pronouns: he/him